Plumbing Tidbits

 3 types of individual vents: back vent, dial vent and individual vent

-swan for mj bands is to provide better seal
+black swan for mj bands is to provide better seal

 t tape is wrapped around 3 times minimum on threads